 - You can work more than 20 hours a week during vacation periods when IEP classes are not in session.

 - Please visitthe IEP Office to find out ways that you can locate campus jobs.
 Keep

 - Students are responsible for looking for jobs.

 - NEVER accept or work off-campus!
 This will violate the rules of your F-1 status in the Intensive English Program.

 Any student (part-time or full-time) is welcome to apply for Staff positions through Human Resources.
-Please note that IEP students are not eligible for any jobs listed under the Student job category.
-Students are encouraged to look for positions that are listed under Department: AUX-KSU Dining Services.
-For more information on dining positions, please visit University Dining.
+Please note that IEP students are not eligible for any jobs listed under the Student Assistant category.

 Resume and Cover Letters

-If you need assistance with writing a resume or cover letter for a job opportunity, please visit the IEP Office and Lissa Small or Dawn Edwards can assist you.
-Employees of the IEP Office will not write your resume or cover letter, but provide you with assistance and resources to complete this task.
+If you need assistance with writing a resume or cover letter for a job opportunity, please visit the IEP Office and one of our staff can assist you.
+Employees of the IEP Office will not write your resume or cover letter, but provide you with resources to complete this task.